-- Zelda cries tears of joy in Skyward Sword after Demise is defeated.
+- Zelda cries tears of joy after Demise is defeated.

-- Groose also sheds these, twice: the first time when Link informs him that Zelda is on the Surface, but she's okay.
+- Groose sheds these twice: the first time when Link informs him that Zelda is on the Surface, but she's okay.
 The second time when Zelda wakes up from her thousand-year sleep, but this time he full-on blubbers like a baby.

-- In The Legend of Zelda: A Link Between Worlds, Hilda cries out of strong gratitude for Link and Zelda's Selfless Wish to restore Lorule's Triforce.
+- In A Link Between Worlds, Hilda cries out of strong gratitude for Link and Zelda's Selfless Wish to restore Lorule's Triforce.

 - Yuna cries these at the end of Final Fantasy X-2 if you get the good ending and she is reunited with Tidus.